RemyChazelas/RemyChazelas/README.md

 ### Hello World from France 👋 ###

  I study @ the Wild Code School for an exciting new life as a web developer!
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple frontend and backend project using ReactJs and NodeJs
 - 🌱 Learning design patterns in depth

 ## Connect with me